What is Open Adoption and Guardianship and how do they differ?

-A guardian has full care and legal responsibility for the child/young person including making decisions about his/her health, education and managing contact with family and significant people in their life.
+As a guardian you have the full care and legal responsibility for the child/young person including making independent decisions about his/her health, education and managing contact with family and significant people.

 Your CatholicCare caseworker can assist you to become the guardian for the child or young person in your care.
 Please contact a member of the CatholicCare team to find out more.